infopark/scrivito_jr_form_widget/README.md

 #### Activity

-Is a toggle button select from all types in your Just Relate CRM.
+Is a toggle button select from all types in your Infopark CRM.

 #### Subject